textwire/textwire.github.io/docs/1.x/language-elements/index.md

 @end
 ```

-Inside of every `each` loop, you can use a `loop` object to get the current index of the item.
+Inside of every `each` loop, you can optionally use a `loop` object to get the current index of the item or other data that is updated on every iteration.

 For example, `{{ loop.index }}` will return the current index of the item.
 Here is a list of all the properties of the `loop` object you can use:

 | Property | Type    | Description                                |
 | -------- | ------- | ------------------------------------------ |